 The cons: They’re expensive.
 For a better absorption, taking your supplement with a healthy fat, like coconut milk, can create essentially the same effect.

-When it comes to determining the dosage for a nutritional supplement, there are certain things that need to be taken into account: your weight, whether you are using it for a therapeutic reason or a maintenance reason, and your personal reactivity to it.
+When it comes to determining the dosage for a nutritional supplement, there are certain things that need to be taken into account:

 There is a recommended daily intake available on the package.
 Those dosages are based on amounts used in various clinical trials and it is meant only as a reference for what has been studied in controlled situations.
 Many studies and trails have exceeded that recommendation, so you may also want to consider the amounts successfully used in those studies especially if you’re taking them for therapeutic purposes.